karjok/IMGBB/README.md

 **This tool is free but illegal.
 So please use this tool wisely.**

 ### You should know
-The imgbb file has one class called `imgBB`.
+The imgbb.py file has one class called `imgBB`.

 **Parameter**
 * `image_source`